leyvaKeilly/citybeatfrontendapp/README.md

 Note: IMPORTANT

-Go to https://github.com/523TeamD/comp523citybeatbackend.git and follow the README instructions to set the backend part of this demo.
+Go to https://github.com/leyvaKeilly/citybeatbackendapp.git and follow the README instructions to set the backend part of this demo.

 To communicate your new frontend app with the backend app on heroku:

 On backend:

-- On VS Code open comp523citybeatbackend folder
+- On VS Code open citybeatbackendapp folder
 - Open terminal
 - Open the settings.py file and in ALLOWED_HOSTS add the names of your new frontend and backend apps

 On frontend:

-- On VS Code open CityNewsBeatAIDemoAPP folder
+- On VS Code open citybeatfrontendapp folder
 - Open terminal
 - On Scripts, open the workSpace.js file and set the herokuUrl variable to the url of your new backend app.